Cbakes24/Cbakes24/README.md

 ## Currently...
+- I have working with Playwright (an open-source end-to-end testing framework) for the past month and diving into the worl of Quality Assurance and test automation for creating reliable code.
+Companies should be looking to spend less time testing and worrying about what could break their website.
+Leave that to me!
 - 🔭 I’m currently working on some personal projects.
 One being some tests on Roulette strategies (The Holy Grail)!
 I was watching some youtube videos [youtube videos](https://www.youtube.com/watch?v=Nc5lIp6Ys4o) about this strategy that involves bettin the 1st and 2nd 12 number along with setting profit goals and controlling how much you bet based on a combination of winning, losing, and hitting the proft goals.
 So far I;ve learned... don't gamble when the House has the odds lol.
 - 🌱 Learning AWS Tools through the Amazon certified skill builder classes (CUrrently on S3 and Ec2)
 - Working and learning with Next Js at my current job position.